Entering Year 3 for John Fox, Bears know ‘focus now is winning games’

 And for Fox’s bosses, the McCaskeys.

-“I just think (the McCaskeys) want to see continued improvement,” Pace said.
-“I think they know there’s no quick fix.
+“[The McCaskeys] want to see continued improvement,” Pace said.
+“They know there’s no quick fix.
 We talked about that.
 It’s about building this team the right way, with the right kind of guys.